mbernste/mbernste.github.io/_posts/2023-10-17-transformers.md

 Introduction
 ------------

 Transformers are a neural network architecture that have transformed the machine learning field (pun intended) as they are the key technology behind a number of breakthrough machine learning models such as [OpenAI](https://openai.com/)'s [ChatGPT](https://chat.openai.com/) and [Google Translate](https://translate.google.com/).
-Transformers were first introduced in the seminal paper, "[Attention Is All You Need](https://arxiv.org/abs/1706.03762)" by Vaswani _et al_.
-(2017).
-As the name of this paper suggests, transformers are built upon a mechanism called **attention**.
-Attention was originally introduced by [Bahdanau, Cho, and Bengio (2015)](https://arxiv.org/pdf/1409.0473.pdf) as a mechanism that was sort of "appended" onto a traditional [recurrent neural network](https://en.wikipedia.org/wiki/Recurrent_neural_network) to boost their performance.
-Vaswani _et al_. took this concept and used it to construct a novel neural network architecture built only out of attention mechanisms.

 A recent blog post, [The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer), by Jay Alammar, provides an amazing explanation of transformers and attention.
 It was from this blog that I came to my understanding of these models.
 In this blog post, I will expound upon this foundation and provide an alternative explanation of transformers using slightly different diagrams that articulate my own mental model of how they work.
 Lastly, we will implement a small transformer in [PyTorch](https://pytorch.org/) to classify [T cell receptors (TCR)](https://en.wikipedia.org/wiki/T-cell_receptor) sequences as either originating from a tumor or healthy tissue.
 This example will provide a basic demonstration of an application of transformers in computational biology.